-Deep pool of underresearched stocks creates opportunities The investment process emphasises the long-term sustainability of returns, and there is a clear bias in favour of quality businesses and growth.
+Deep pool of underresearched stocks creates opportunities The emphasis is on long-term sustainability of returns, and there is a clear bias in favour of quality businesses and growth.
 The approach is unconstrained - they look at the whole market, including a number of smaller companies.
 The closed-end structure helps in that regard.